dvalle22/Mel-Danilo-Cody/docs/schema/schema.md

 ---
 layout: default
-title: Schema Setup and Adding Tables
+title: Schema and Table Setup
 has_children: true
 nav_order: 3
 permalink: /docs/schema
 ---

-# Schema Setup and Adding Tables
+# Schema and Table Setup

 In this section, you will start by creating your first schema and table.